mechmotum/mechmotum.github.io/content/jupyter_winter2019.rst

 our virtual machines and connect to it through the browser.

 We ran into a few issues during the installation process.
-The Ansible script in the repository did not install all of the packages required by JupyterHub.
+The Ansible script in the repository was missing some required installations.
-This included `python3-distutils` and the conda submodules.
+The package `python3-distutils` is required by JupyterHub but was not installed.
+We suspect that the package may have been part of Ubuntu 16.04 so it was not required previously.
+This was fixed in the Ansible Playbook via `this commit <https://github.com/mechmotum/jupyterhub-deploy-teaching/commit/51b070a9ae3223d1919ec56323411ef455d642e5>`__.

+We also encountered Conda errors while installing JupyterHub.
+We suspect that this is due to the conda submodules, which are fixed by running their updates in `setup.sh`.

 After succeeding in setting up JupyterHub on our virtual machines, we incorporated the changes into the configuration files and wrote a bash script to automate the installation process, testing it